nl-design-system/denhaag/README.md

 #### Code style

-Be sure to install the correct IDE plugins for ESlint, Prettier, JSONLint and Stylelint.
+Be sure to install IDE plugins for ESlint, Prettier, JSONLint and Stylelint if available.

 #### Folder structure